Master of Science in Bioengineering

 Students accepted to the Master of Science in Bioengineering program can choose from the following concentrations.

-Molecular, Cell and Tissue Engineering
+Molecular, Cell, and Tissue Engineering

-The cell and tissue engineering concentration is appropriate for students interested in molecular, cell, and tissue engineering.
+The molecular, cell and tissue engineering concentration is appropriate for students interested in molecular, cell, and tissue engineering.
 Two courses Molecular Bioengineering (BIOE 5410) and Cellular Engineering (BIOE 5420) are required of all cell and tissue engineering students.
 There is an extensive list of approved technical electives to choose from to complete the degree.

 Systems, Synthetic, and Computational Bioengineering